 4.)
 You won’t be contributing to society

 Life is most meaningful when we’re working to make the world a better place.
 Your job is likely helping to change people’s lives for the better.
-Once you exit the workforce, you’re no longer impacting the same way.
+Once you exit the workforce, you’re no longer impacted the same way.
 Like boredom, living selfishly can ultimately lead to dissatisfaction and unhappiness.

 Where do you stand?
 If you have a plan in place for volunteer work, or for contributing to your community in a meaningful way once you’ve retired, this may not affect you.
 However, if you plan to indulge in years of pure pleasure and relaxation, you may come to regret FIRE.